bhongy/nimman/src/DevServer/RequestHandling.md

   - `req.url` -> `PageRequest { url, pattern, params, ... }`
 - compiler compiles server and client bundles for the page
   - only compiles related bundles for the page (dynamic entry)
+  - will not compile (on file change) unless the request for the related page/entry is received
   - skip the compilation if no change (file system) i.e. reloading the page will not recompile the bundle
-  - will not compile (on file change) unless the request for the related page/entry is received
-  - (maybe server "requests" the compiler to do it for a page)
+  - (maybe server "requests" the compiler to do it for a page) ? treat compiler as an external service (latency == compilation)
 - server holds the response until the compilation for the route is ready
   - both server and client compilations
   - server -> to render html document